5 underground treasures in and around Pittsburgh

 Visit the museum to get a look at the company store, where miners bought goods with company scrip, and a recreated coal miner home.
 On-site picnic facilities allow families to bring their own lunches for a full-day, very “coal” experience.
 Don’t forget a hoodie: Temperatures underground remain 52-56 degrees year-round.

 The largest and deepest cave of any kind in Pennsylvania, and possibly the largest sandstone cave in the world, Laurel Caverns, located 50 miles south of Pittsburgh, is a hot destination.
-Three different tours are offered through its three miles of labyrinth passages, including rigorous rappelling classes and spelunking.
+Three different tours are offered through its 3 miles of labyrinth passages, including rigorous rappelling classes and spelunking.

 The most popular tour for kids is the 60-minute traditional guided tour.
 Passages and stairs are lighted throughout the 3,000-foot adventure that travels along the slope of the mountain to about 150 feet below the surface.